-- 2.9 The engagement process for infrastructure requirements within West Berkshire, for the Local Plan Review commenced in 2020 following a 'Call for Sites' consultation for the Local Plan Review in December 2018 and the publication of the HEELA (Housing and Economic Land Availability Assessment) in February 2020 following consultation with service providers, including infrastructure service providers within West Berkshire Council with a wide range of external stakeholders. - 2.10 This was followed up during March 2021 when the ED IDP was circulated to internal and external infrastructure providers and through April-May, there was a short series of individual stakeholder follow-up meetings.
-This ED IDP is therefore as a result of this engagement, although it is recognised that this will be on-going.
+- 2.9 The engagement process for infrastructure requirements within West Berkshire, for the LPR commenced in 2020 following a 'Call for Sites' consultation for the Local Plan Review in December 2018 and the publication of the HEELA (Housing and Economic Land Availability Assessment) in February 2020 following consultation with service providers, including infrastructure service providers within West Berkshire Council with a wide range of external stakeholders. - 2.10 This was followed up during March 2021 when the Emerging Draft IDP was circulated to internal and external infrastructure providers and through April-May, there was a short series of individual stakeholder follow-up meetings.
+The Emerging Draft IDP was published on 8 October 2021.
+In March 2022, internal and external infrastructure providers were consulted again.
+This IDP is therefore as a result of this engagement as a whole, and it is recognised that this engagement will be on-going.